 Next level in the development stage: Incubators and accelerators

 For startups who are beyond the stage of developing an idea, and are instead hoping to present their existing idea to investors or established corporates to eventually market the product, participating in incubators, or accelerators, can be more beneficial.

 As a result of the digital revolution and its growing impact on companies, a growing number of new businesses are being created in the Incubator & Accelerator (I & A) landscape, even within the more ‘traditional sectors’.
 An increasing number of companies are now organising their own in the context of their innovation needs as part of corporate venturing strategies.

 To define both programs individually, it can be helpful to compare their similarities.
 The main goal for both incubators and accelerators is to groom the startup to become valuable in the eyes of investors or corporates.
 The former ‘incubates’ ideas to devise a business model, whereas the latter ‘accelerates’ growth of an existing company.

 However, to fully understand both programs, it may be more relevant to compare how they differ.
 We spoke with Hugo Hanselmann,the CEO of B-Sprouts, an international incubator and accelerator that helps entrepreneurs and startups sprout their ideas and businesses to flourish within their respective markets, to better understand the distinction.

-Although both programs are tailored to startups that have already developed a business plan, there are still two major differentiations in the level of development.
+Although both programs are tailored to boost your startup (especially one that has already developed a business plan), there are still two major differentiations in the level of development.
 Here, the emphasis mainly lies on where the startup is in this development stage.